Alliance for Securing Democracy

-The Alliance for Securing Democracy (ASD) is a political advocacy group formed in July 2017.
+The Alliance for Securing Democracy (ASD) was a political advocacy group formed in July 2017.
+The Institute for Strategic Dialogue–US (ISD-US) and ASD announced in December 2025 that they would be merging under the ISD-US banner effective January 1, 2026.

-The organization is chaired and run primarily by former senior United States intelligence and State Department officials.
-Laura Thornton, formerly of International IDEA, joined ASD as its new director in May 2021.
+The organization was chaired and run primarily by former senior United States intelligence and State Department officials.
+Laura Thornton, formerly of International IDEA, joined ASD as its director in May 2021.
 Laura Rosenberger, chair of the American Institute in Taiwan and former senior director for China on the Biden administration's National Security Council, previously served as a director of ASD.
-ASD is housed at the German Marshall Fund of the United States and its work spans across both the United States and Europe.
+ASD was housed at the German Marshall Fund of the United States and its work spanned across both the United States and Europe.

 History

-In 2016, the CIA, FBI, NSA, and the Director of National Intelligence concluded that Russia had interfered in US elections of that year.
-Former acting CIA Director Michael Morell, who serves on ASD's advisory council, stated that the group will fulfill some of the role that ideally would have been handled by a national investigative commission.
+In 2016, the CIA, FBI, NSA, and the Director of National Intelligence concluded that Russia had interfered in the presidential election that year.
+Former acting CIA Director Michael Morell, who served on ASD's advisory council, stated that the group would fulfill some of the role that ideally would have been handled by a national investigative commission.

+The Institute for Strategic Dialogue–US (ISD-US) and ASD announced in December 2025 that they would be merging under the ISD-US banner effective January 1, 2026.